Bitter Orange

 Over time, use will cause the skin to become sensative to sunlight, increasing the risk of sunburns.
 This is especially true if you are fair skinned.

-Find more herbs a the herb dictionary online.
+NOTE: This supplement interacts with the "statins" used for lowering cholesterol.
+Find more herbs at the herb dictionary online.

 Return From Bitter Orange to Home Page